joshwcomeau/Whirligig.js/README.md

 Whirligig.js
 ============

 A minimal, straight-forward jQuery plugin for responsive carousels.
+Uses CSS transforms for the animations, for optimal performance

-####How to Use
+###DOM Structure
 This plugin expects the following structure:

 ```